sbellem/MP-SPDZ/README.md

 `make -j 8 real-bmr-party.x`

-In order to compile a high-level program, use `./compile.py -B`:
+In order to compile a high-level program, use `mpspdz-compile -B`:

-`./compile.py -B 32 tutorial`
+`mpspdz-compile -B 32 tutorial`

 Finally, run the two parties as follows: